otarbes/clickclickbankbank/content/_index.md

       your link quota unnecessarily.
 Scans could be launched manually, clicking on the “New Scan” button on the top right of your dashboard.
   - question: What is a “link”?
-    answer: In our pricing above, a “link” refers one Amazon product link.
-If you have several links to the same product multiple page, only one link will be deducted from your balance.
+    answer: In our pricing plan, a “link” refers to a unique Amazon product link.
+      If you have identical links for the same product on multiple page, only one link will be deducted from your balance.
   - question: Is there any requirements to use the service?
     answer: In order to use our tool, it is imperative that you already have access to the official Amazon Product Advertising API.
 Please check in your Amazon